Hidden Valley High School (Virginia): Band programs

 Approximately 20% of the student body are involved in band programs at the school.
 There are three instrumental music classes during the school day: the concert band, symphonic band, and the wind ensemble.
 The three bands have earned an "Excellent" and "Superior" at the annual Virginia Band and Orchestra Directors Association (VBODA) concert festival.
 Also provided are morning and afternoon jazz bands, a morning instrumental ensemble (cancelled in 2010–11 due to under-enrollment), and the school's "Mighty Titan Marching Band".
 The marching band consists of over 200 members, a Class 5A band, and is one of the largest in the state.
 It has earned both "Excellent" and "Superior" ratings at the annual VBODA marching festival, including a "Superior" from all 5 judges in 2006.
 Other musical programs offered by the school include music theory and choir.

-Mr. Barry Tucker, previous director of bands and teacher at Roanoke County Schools for almost three decades, stepped down from the head director position to take the position of Coordinator of Music/Performing Arts for the Roanoke County School System.
-His previous assistant, Mr. Glen Gray, became music director at Hidden Valley High School in the 2007–08 school year, but resigned after the 2009–10 year due to family health problems.
-Mr. Gray's assistant director, Mr. Dustin McCollum, then took over the position as head director.

 Hidden Valley High School's choir has performed in the Disney World Candlelight Processional in 2003–2007, 2009 and 2010.
 Various members of the choir also sang backup for Bob Carlisle when he came to Roanoke for a small performance in November 2004.